Munsu Water Park

 Munsu Water Park (문수물놀이장) is a state run water park located in the east of Pyongyang, North Korea, which opened to the public in November 2013.
-The park covers an area of 15 ha with indoor and outdoor activities available all year round.
+The park covers an area of 15 ha with indoor and outdoor activities, the former of which are available all year round.

 Completion ceremony

 The park's completion ceremony took place on 15 October 2013 and involved the chiefs of the armed forces along with top government officials.
 Premier of North Korea Pak Pong-ju delivered a speech saying that "The water park is the edifice built thanks to Korean People's Army service personnel's spirit of devotedly carrying out any project and their fighting traits as they are ready to flatten even a high mountain at a go in hearty response to the order of the supreme commander."

 Facilities

 The park has indoor and outdoor swimming pools, 14 water slides, a volleyball court, basketball court, a rock-climbing wall, a hair salon, a buffet restaurant, a cafe, and a bar.
-A life-size statue of Kim Jong-Il stands in the foyer of the indoor swimming pool.
+A life-size statue of Kim Jong Il stands in the foyer of the indoor swimming pool.